-A podcast from the SCU featuring staff and students from the unit.
+A podcast series featuring staff and students from the Science Communication Unit (SCU).

 Each episode, we explore issues of science communication and science research with students on our courses interviewing researchers, scientists and more.

 Can we solve noise pollution in the seas by making films about it?
 How can health research reach the communities who need it most?
 How do we track the wild bears of Greece from a lab in UWE Bristol?
 Let’s chat!

 In the fourth episode of Science Chatters, we return with an exploration of research coming out of UWE Bristol looking at how gaming and social media can affect our wellbeing, perhaps even in a positive way, before stepping outside to discover research which shows just how important the natural world is to us all.

 Episode 3: Unconventional Robots

 In the third episode of the Science Chatters podcast, we explore Unconventional Computing and how robotics can be used in cancer treatments.
 MSc student, Gemma Kerr, reports from the Unconventional Computing Lab at UWE Bristol, where she talks to Dr Richard Mayne about some of the fascinating work being done on campus.
 Dr Emma Weitkamp, one of the hosts of Science Chatters, tells us about the ethics of Artificial Intelligence report she worked on, with others, for the European Parliament.
 Chloe Raikes, also studying the MSc in Science Communication, speaks to PhD student, Athanasios Martsopoulos, about how robots can be used in cancer treatments and care.
 It’s unconventional and robotic.